rowanhill/iodocs/README.md

     (5) is set to "key"

 8. "signature" is a JSON object that contains the details about the API call signing requirements.
-The signature routine coded in app.js is a hash of the string concatenation of API key, API key secret and timestamp (epoch).
+The bundled signature routines create a hash of the string concatenation of API key, API key secret and timestamp (epoch).

-9. "type" key value is either *signed_md5* or *signed_sha256*.
+9. "type" key value is a module in the `signers` directory.
+By default this is either *signed_md5* or *signed_sha256*.
    More signature methods are available with crypto.js, but have not been included in the code as options.